 The ORCID (Open Researcher and Contributor ID) is a non-profit, publisher-independent system that is used to uniquely identify academics and their publications.
 Click here for detailed information about ORCID.
-Submitting authors can login with username and password.
-If the journal uses ScholarOne as submission tool, authors can also login with their ORCID number.
+Submitting authors can login with username and password, but they can also login with their ORCID number.
 Providing an ORCID number for each author is strongly recommended.
 ORCID numbers should be listed on the title page.

-Plagiarism, submission declaration and verification
+Submission declaration and verification

 For information on plagiarism, please refer to COPE - Committee of Publication Ethics.
-Submission of a manuscript to a journal implies that the work described has not been published previously, except in the form of an abstract, academic thesis, lecture, or preprint; that it is not under consideration for publication elsewhere (multiple, redundant, concurrent publication); that publication of the work is approved by all authors and tacitly or explicitly by the responsible authorities where the work was carried out; and that, if accepted for publication, it will not be published elsewhere, no matter in which language, without the written consent of the Publisher.
-Exceptions are listed under Preprint policy.
+Submission of a manuscript to a journal implies that the work described has not been published previously, except in the form of an abstract, academic thesis, lecture, or preprint; that it is not under consideration for publication elsewhere (multiple, redundant, concurrent publication); that publication of the work is approved by all authors and tacitly or explicitly by the responsible authorities where the work was carried out; and that, if accepted for publication, it will not be published elsewhere, no matter in which language, without the written consent of the Publisher Exceptions are listed under Preprint policy.

-To exclude potential overlap with prior publication(s), your manuscript may be checked by the plagiarism checker Crossref Similarity Check (iThenticate).
+To exclude potential overlap with prior publication(s), your manuscript may be checked by the plagiarism detection tool Crossref Similarity Check (iThenticate).
 Previously published material must be referenced appropriately in the manuscript, regardless of whether the material was previously published in a subscription based, hybrid or open access journal, or in another language.